PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

 This library provides a default implementation of the webhooks services available in Primavera.Hydrogen.AspNetCore.Webhooks.Abstractions with the following characteristics:

-- Subscriptions are stored in table storage (service `TableStorageWebhooksSubscriptionsService`).
+- Subscriptions are stored in table storage (service `TableStorageSubscriptionsService`).
 - Webhooks events are published and sent to subscribers using a background service automatically setup in the client application.
-This background service uses a background queue (service `InProcessWebhooksService`).
-It does not retry publications when the client application does not respond, and it will stop trying to publish a given webhook event if it fails a certain number of times consecutively.
+This background service (service `BackgroundQueuePublishService`) uses a background queue.
+- Failed webhooks - that is, webhooks events that could not be published to a subscriber or whose subscriber responded with an unexpected status - will be retried by a different background service (service `TimedRetryService`) up to a certain number of times.

 The implementation is extensible in the sense that these default services can be replaced and other services may be registered.
 This is ensured by the webhooks builder.